-Everyone wants to be more productive.. until it’s time to take action.
+Everyone wants to be more productive… but the question is how to be more productive?
 It can be difficult to change your habits and start new routines.
-Being productive doesn’t have to be difficult, make small changes and before you know it your productivity will increase.
+Being productive doesn’t have to be difficult; make small changes, and before you know it, your productivity will increase.
 Let’s get started with these easy ways to become more productive.

 Should everyone be more productive?
 YES.
 Start your day off right, get things done early, and do the things you want to do.
 We often feel much more accomplished at the end of a PRODUCTIVE day.

 Start slow when making changes in any aspect of your life.
-Change one thing from the list below this month and once it becomes a habit, add another.
+Change one thing from the list below this month, and once it becomes a habit, add another.
 Changing everything at once doesn’t make you more productive, it slows you down.
+Let’s check out

 1. MAKE YOUR BED